- The Must-Visit Places in Bali That I’ve Visited

 Pros & Cons of Visiting Tanah Lot

-As I said in my previous post, most of the tourist spots in Bali have the flat rate for the entrance both for domestic and international tourists.
+As I said in my previous post, most of the tourist spots in Bali have a flat rate for the entrance both for domestic and international tourists.
+While some people find it easy to travel in Bali on the budget, I figure it might not be the case for domestic travelers.
 The entrance ticket is IDR 60,000 (around $4.2 USD).
 And while I still find it expensive (what a cheap ass local tourist here lol!), I’m glad I’ve made my way here even though the main destination in Tanah Lot wasn’t that impressive.

 Why?
 Because surprisingly, Tanah Lot is a great place for some shopping.
 LOL.